This page must be considered part of the iSHARE Framework

 The JWT MUST be set to expire in 30 seconds.
 The combination of iat and exp claims MUST reflect that.
 Both iat and exp MUST be in seconds, NOT milliseconds.
 See UTC Time formatting for requirements.

 The JWT MUST contain the jti claim for audit trail purposes.
 The jti is not necessary a GUID/UUID.
+An new jti must be used for each JWT to avoid replay attacks.

 Depending on the use of the JWT other JWT payload data MAY be defined.